napari/napari/docs/naps/2-conda-based-packaging.md

 installers with a step-by-step interface.

-This NAP discusses how we will use and adapt tools borrowed from the `conda` packaging ecosystem to build platform-specific installers and implement update strategies for napari and its plugin ecosystem.
+This NAP discusses how we will use and adapt tools borrowed from the `conda` packaging world to build platform-specific installers and implement update strategies for napari and its plugin ecosystem.

 ## Motivation and Scope